MattFenelon/heroku-buildpack-ruby-poppler/README.md

 ## Installation path

-Poppler is installed to /app/vendor/poppler.
-The installation path is added `LD_LIBRARY_PATH` so it can be found by linking programs.
+Poppler is installed to ``/app/vendor/poppler`.
+The installation path is appended `LD_LIBRARY_PATH`, which is used by other programs to find the shared library.

 ## License